Omicron grounds hundreds more U.S. flights over Christmas weekend

 By Humeyra Pamuk and Kanishka Singh

-WASHINGTON, Dec 26 (Reuters) - U.S. airlines called off hundreds of flights for a third day in a row on Sunday as surging COVID-19 infections due to the highly transmissible Omicron variant grounded crews and forced tens of thousands of Christmas weekend travelers to change their plans.
+WASHINGTON, Dec 26 (Reuters) - U.S. airlines called off hundreds of flights for a third day in a row on Sunday as crews were grounded amid surging COVID-19 infections due to the highly transmissible Omicron variant, forcing tens of thousands of Christmas travelers to change their plans.

 Delta Air Lines Inc DAL.N expected more than 300 of its flights to be canceled on Sunday.

-"Winter weather in portions of the U.S. and the Omicron variant continued to impact Delta’s holiday weekend flight schedule," a Delta spokesperson said in an emailed statement, adding that the company was working to "reroute and substitute aircraft and crews to get customers where they need to be as quickly and safely as possible".
+"Winter weather in portions of the U.S. and the Omicron variant continued to impact Delta’s holiday weekend flight schedule," a Delta spokesperson said in an emailed statement, adding that it was working to "reroute and substitute aircraft and crews to get customers where they need to be as quickly and safely as possible."

 When that was not possible, it was coordinating with impacted customers on the next available flight, the spokesperson said.